Image Eric Hacke, Flickr

 How to treat a cat bite

-According to the Cornell Book of Cats, around 1 in 170 people in the United States receive a bite from a pet every year.
+Always take animal bites seriously and see a doctor.
+Approximately 1 in 170 people in the United States receive a bite from a pet every year.
 Children are the most frequent victims.
 Between 40-80% of cat bites will become infected because when a cat bites, their razor-sharp teeth pierce the skin and which introduce bacteria from the cat’s mouth as well as bacteria on the skin into the wound.
 Pasteurella is the most common bacterial infection resulting from cat bites and is found in the mouth of between 75-80% of cats.

 Signs of an infected cat bite include pain, swelling, oozing or pus, heat, redness in the affected area.

 If you are bitten by a cat, wash the area immediately with antibacterial soap and apply an antiseptic such as betadine.
 Apply pressure to control any bleeding and then go straight to your doctor.
 While you are there, ask about a tetanus jab.

 Do you know the rabies status of the cat who has bitten you?
 Rabies is transmissible from cats to humans and is a significant concern.
 Seek medical attention immediately if you receive a bite from an unknown cat, even if it is minor.